 Focusing on my liver

 After years of reading, I’ve come to the conclusion that my liver is one of the most important things to focus on for overall health.
 It’s wise to avoid loading it with toxins in the first place but that’s pretty much impossible anymore.
 There are foods that help support the liver which are great to include, or just about switch our diet over to.
 The liver is a powerhouse that can make use of various substances to make some serious detox happen, and we have a couple things at our finger tips, like foods, supplements, physical activity, sunlight and coffee enemas.
 50 billion times a second, our body depends on a process called methylation, and 80% of this process happens in our liver.
 A lot of the processes that keep us happy and healthy, are in our liver.

 Liver supporting foods

-Cruciferous Vegetables – are amazing in so many ways(except when raw, due to having anti-thyroid compounds still active).
+Cruciferous Vegetables – are amazing in so many ways(except when consuming too much raw, due to having anti-thyroid compounds still active).
 It’s wise to make a serious push to get these things in our diet.
 Cabbage, cauliflower, Brussels sprouts, bok choy, etc. Broccoli sprouts(which are ok raw) have some very potent substances in them that we can make use of for detox.

 Leafy Greens – have antioxidants and other minerals we need for everything else, plus they help regulate digestion and clean our gut.
 Dandelion greens are especially potent for the liver.
 Spinach or other high oxalate foods might be worth avoiding for people with kidney stones and/or thyroid issues till we have a better understanding of stomach acid etc. We require folate from these leafy greens, and also protein & magnesium to run the beginning of our nutrient engine.
 Read more about oxalates at my other sites sickoftired.com/thyroid